guruk05/Weather_App/README.md

 # Weather_App

-Simple Weather application designed and developed to view the weather…

-… details of various cities.
+Simple Weather application designed and developed to view the weather details of various cities.

 Built with :